/AWS1/IF_DCO=>ASSOCIATEMACSECKEY()¶

 If you use this request parameter, you must use the

-The MAC Security (MACsec) CAK to associate with the dedicated connection.
+The MAC Security (MACsec) CAK to associate with the connection.

 You can create the CKN/CAK pair using an industry standard tool.